 Not all fats and oils are the same, and it’s important to know the good from the bad.

-- Nuts and seeds
+- Nuts and seeds.

 Nuts and seeds are easy on-the-go snacks and a good source of protein, fiber, vitamins, minerals, and antioxidants.
 Remember, nuts are also high in calories, so keep an eye on your serving size.

-- Whole or 2 percent milk, cream, and cheese
+- Whole or 2% milk, cream, and cheese.

-- Coconut, palm kernel, and palm oils
+- Coconut, cottonseed, palm, palm kernel, and partially hydrogenated oils.

-- Hydrogenated fats contain trans fats, which should be avoided
+Hydrogenated fats contain trans fats, which should be avoided.